twitter/cache-trace/README.md

 * **TTL-related**: mix of small and large TTLs: cluster 52, cluster22, cluster25, cluster11; small TTLs only: cluster18, cluster19, cluster6, cluster7.

+*others?*: feel free to contact us if you are looking for a trace for specific purpose.

 ---